vlobos-ossandon/vlobos-ossandon.github.io/about.md

 </p>

 <p align="justify">
-Although I love researching and teaching, I have other interest.
+Although I love researching and teaching, I have other interests.
 I am all about the make-up world: I truly believe that make-up is another way of art.
 I also like oleo-painting.
 I painted since I was 8 years-old.
 I also enjoy doing yoga: it keeps my mind in pace and it is also a great excersise!
 Finally, a few months ago I started pole-dancing lessons.
-Pole-dancing is a fun challenge!
+Pole-dancing is a fun challenge! (but sometimes it hurts a lot!!)
 </p>

 <p align="justify">